will234/paypalnativecheckout-docs/README.md

 ```

-Or if you are already handling `shouldStartLoadWithRequest` for your webview, give an opportunity to the PaypalSDK to check for handling specific URLs too.
+Or if you are already handling `shouldStartLoadWithRequest` for your webview, give an opportunity to the `paypal-xo` to check for handling specific URLs too.
 We only capture hermes checkout urls to be able to put up the native checkout experience.

 ## Do you have a sample app that I can checkout the integration on ?